wundergraph/wundergraph/examples/schema-extension/README.md

 #### Getting started

-1. Copy the `.env.example` file to `.env` and fill in the required values.
+1. Copy the `.env.example` file to `.env.test` and fill in the required values.
 2. Install the dependencies and run the complete example in one command:

 ```shell